nautobot/nautobot-app-netbox-importer/docs/dev/importer.md

 Customize individual models that differ from the Nautobot model using `SourceModelWrapper()`.
 This is achieved through `adapter.configure_model(content_type: ContentTypeStr)`.
 You can specify additional arguments like:

 - `nautobot_content_type`: Define this when the Nautobot content type differs from the source.
+- `disable`: To disable the import of this model.
 - `identifiers`: List of fields that are identifiable as unique references in the source data.
 - `default_reference`: `RecordData` dictionary of default value to reference this model.
 This is useful when the source data does not specify a reference that is required in Nautobot.
 - `extend_content_type`: Define, when this source model extends another source model to merge into single Nautobot model.